-Three years in the making, Latitude Technologies Corporation has been partnering with Conair Group Inc., University of British Columbia, and Camosun College to carry out research assessing pilot safety and fatigue in specialized aircraft operations.
+Three years in the making, Latitude Technologies Corporation has been partnering with Conair Group Inc., University of British Columbia, and Camosun College to carry out research assessing pilot fatigue in specialized aircraft operations.
 The goal of the collaborative research is to improve flight safety by identifying practical parameters and tools to help best define “fitness to fly”.

 The research was initiated in response to Transport Canada’s updated flight duty regulations.
 Conair, with its focus on aerial fire attack, is a very different operator from scheduled transport and other commercial carriers that fall under the new regulations.
 As such, Conair had a desire to develop their own scientifically-based model for pilot fatigue risk management with the hope that this would provide some basis for exemption from the regulatory changes.